Handyman growth hub

 Handyman owners need assets around profitable service lists, minimum fees, scope boundaries, repeat maintenance, and local homeowner trust.

-1. 1Build service pages for fixture installs, drywall repair, door repair, TV mounting, and punch-list projects.
+1. 1Build service pages for fixture installs, drywall repair, door repair, TV mounting, rental turns, home maintenance, and punch-list projects.

-2. 2Create minimum-service-fee and trip-charge guidance for profitable small jobs.
+2. 2Create minimum-service-fee, trip-charge, photo-intake, and exclusion guidance for profitable small jobs.

-3. 3Create repeat-customer email and referral scripts for homeowner maintenance lists.
+3. 3Create repeat-customer email, review, and referral scripts for homeowner maintenance lists.

 What a handyman growth system should cover

-Use this mini-audit before buying more leads: build pages, GBP signals, reviews, and follow-up around the services that actually turn into booked revenue.
+Use this mini-audit before buying more leads: build pages, GBP signals, reviews, referrals, photo-intake rules, repeat-customer reminders, and follow-up around the services that actually turn into booked revenue.

 Service pages to build first